Documentation

 • Failsafe lockouts

 The audit log is your paper trail.
-If there's ever a question about what happened or who did what, it's all there.
+If there is ever a question about what happened or who did what, it is all there.
 We recommend setting this up early, especially in larger servers.

 Tips for Mods

 • Check /mod info before overriding.
-It shows you what the bot actually saw in the screenshots, which helps you decide whether the override is warranted.
+It shows you what the bot actually saw in the evidence, which helps you decide whether the override is warranted.

 • If you keep overriding the same item, the real fix is probably adding an alias.
 Tell your build editor to check /pack test and update the item.